-Quality indicators/criteria 1 - 5 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-Choose mark 6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
-6.3 The expected learning outcomes and distance learning processes aim to develop higher cognitive and research skills, as well as specialised knowledge, according to the European Qualifications Framework (EQF).
-Choose mark 6.4 Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
-Choose mark 6.7 Choose mark 6.8 Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
+Quality indicators/criteria 1 - 5 6.1 learnin edagogical planning unit for distance learning supports the distance g unit and addresses the requirements for study materials, interactive es and formative assessment.
+Choose mark 6.2 the vir aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessments).
+Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ling to the European Qualifications Framework (EQF).
+Choose mark 6.4 listance-learning programme of study supports the development of ts' research and cognitive skills.
+Choose mark 6.5 The in: stitution safeguards and assesses the interaction: 6.5.1 Among students 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning tion.
+Choose mark 6.7 Research background and experience of the teaching staff is adequate.
+6.8 ng, guidance and support are provided to the teaching staff through priate procedures.
+Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
 Choose mark